roschler/livepeer-image-helper-front-end/README.md

-# plastic-educator-front-end
+# my-livepeer-lab
-This is the front-end web facing side of the Plastic Educator software pair
+Private repo of storytime front-end for experimentation.